justinhorein/hangman/README.md

 # hangman
-Basic game of hangman built with javascript for your web browser.
+Basic game of hangman built with vanila javascript for your browser.